TedHusted/awake/awake.md/awake.md

 “You work with connectivity every day,” Peter reminds her.
 “You trust it to keep our nation secure.
 Why not trust it for our child?

 Jill turns to face him, crossing her arms.
 “Because I know exactly how powerful it is to have access to everything.
 I see the good it can do, sure, but I also see the dangers — data breaches, manipulation, over-reliance.
 A twelve year old brain is still developing.
-The ability to separate reality from artificial reality is … fragile.
+The ability to separate reality from synthetic reality is … fragile.
 What if she gets overwhelmed?
 What if something goes wrong?
 A malfunction, a hack, a —”

 “Gillian …” Peter interrupts gently, standing up and taking her hands in his.
 “You and I have had neural links since college.
 Kids start younger now.
 Some parents are chipping six year olds with GPS. — If you’re concerned about the implant, we could start Julie on a BCI headset.”

 Jill uncrosses her arms, “No, we don’t have to go that far.
 I know it’s a simple out-patient procedure, covered by our health plan, and we can have the nurse practitioner handle it at the doctor’s office.”

-Peter continues, “You’ve given lectures on how to integrate AI into human lives responsibly.
-You’ve written protocols for ethical AI use.
+Peter continues, “You’ve given lectures on how to integrate SI into human lives responsibly.
+You’ve written protocols for ethical SI use.
 You’ve spent years making sure our technology is safe.
 You can guide her through it.
 You will guide her through it.”

 Jill sighs, the tension in her shoulders easing under his calming touch.
 “I know.
 I just … I feel like once we give her that neural link, we’re opening a door we can’t close.
 She’ll be more connected to the world than we ever were at her age.
 And what if we lose her to this … this … endless digital noise?”